Songmu/p5-Riji/README.md

     % rjji setup
     % riji server
+    % riji publish

 # DESCRIPTION

 Riji is a simple and git based blog tool.

 'Riji' means diary in Chinese.

+__THE SOFTWARE IS ALPHA QUALITY.
+API MAY CHANGE WITHOUT NOTICE.__

 # LICENSE